 CT scanning may be required to further investigate abnormalities detected by ultrasonography.
 Although routine CT requires radiographic contrast administration, no contrast is necessary if the study is performed to identify renal parenchymal hemorrhage or calcifications in suspected kidney stone disease (nephrolithiasis).
 Noncontrast helical CT scanning is 95% sensitive and 98% specific for diagnosing nephrolithiasis in patients with acute flank pain, and is considered the test of choice in diagnosis of nephrolithiasis.
 Because contrast is filtered by the glomeruli and concentrated in the tubules, there is enhancement of parenchymal tissue, making abnormalities such as cysts or neoplasms easily identified and allowing good visualization of renal vessels and ureters.
 CT scanning is especially useful for evaluation of solid or cystic lesions in the kidney or the retroperitoneal space, particularly if ultrasound results are suboptimal.

 MRI can easily distinguish renal cortex from medulla.
 Loss of the corticomedullary junction in a variety of disorders (eg, glomerulonephritis, hydronephrosis, renal vascular occlusion, and renal failure) is evident on MRI.
 Renal cysts can also be identified by MRI.
 For some solid lesions, MRI may be superior to CT scans.
-MRI is indicated as an addition or alternative to CT scanning for ...
+MRI is indicated as an addition or alternative to ...